Required

 Because these sensations are so physical, it’s very common for people to wonder whether they might be having a medical emergency rather than a panic attack.

-Understanding what happens during panic can help make the experience far less frightening and hep guide you towards the right support.
+Understanding what’s happening inside your mind and body can make the experience far less frightening and help guide you towards the right support.

 What Is a Panic Attack?

 Even though this response is helpful when facing real danger, anxiety can sometimes trigger the same reaction even when no immediate threat exists.
-There may be a build up of anxiety that reaches a psychological ‘tipping point’ into panic.
+Sometimes anxiety quietly builds beneath the surface until it reaches a tipping point and suddenly develops into a panic attack.
 The situation, even though logically safe, is tagged by your brain as a threat and danger.
 Anytime you encounter a similar situation, your brain will activate the fight of flight response and you experience a panic attack.

 And because your mind works on patterns, the panic can spread into other similar situations.
 This is how panic attacks can increase and start to impact upon more of your life.
 You can feel confused and uncertain and you start to avoid more things just in case you have a panic attack.